10 Social Etiquette Tips For Interview & Assessment Centre Success

 Similarly, looking relaxed projects an image that you’re in control.
 Again this can be difficult, especially if you’re anxious or feeling ‘on edge’.

-Have a read of my guide ‘How To Cope With Nerves And Anxiety At Your Interview Or Assessment Centre ‘ to discover a host of ways to remain calm, focussed and deliver your best possible performance.
+Have a read of our guide ‘How To Cope With Nerves And Anxiety At Your Interview Or Assessment Centre ‘ to discover a host of ways to remain calm, focussed and deliver your best possible performance.

 9) Be ‘politely discreet’